Albert Pujols plays 1st game for Angels since foot surgery

 TEMPE, Ariz.
-(AP) -- Albert Pujols played in his first game since foot surgery, going 0 for 2 with a walk in the Los Angeles Angels' spring training game against San Diego on Friday.
+(AP) -- Albert Pujols played in his first game since foot surgery, going 0 for 2 with a walk in the Los Angeles Angels' 4-2 spring training loss to San Diego on Friday.

+''It just feels good to be back, wearing the uniform and being out with the guys,'' Pujols said.

 Batting third as the designated hitter, Pujols grounded out to third base on a 1-0 pitch in his first at-bat.
 In the third inning, he drew a walk after fouling off a full-count pitch against starter Clayton Richard.
 Pujols grounded out again in the fifth.